Porsche Car Insurance Cost (2026)

 How can I lower my Porsche insurance costs?

-Rates reflect a profile of a 40-year-old unmarried male driver with a clean record, good credit, no prior claims, and approximately 12,000 miles driven annually.
+Rates reflect a profile of a 40-year-old unmarried male driver with a clean record, good credit, no prior claims, and approximately 12,000 miles driven a year.
 Minimum coverage means state-required liability limits.
 Full coverage means 100/300/100 liability plus comprehensive and collision with a $1,000 deductible.
 Data is sourced from MoneyGeek's analysis of quote estimates across all U.S. Porsche models.

 About Mark Fitzpatrick